strapi/documentation/docusaurus/docs/dev-docs/testing.md

 :::tip
-In this example we will use [Jest](https://jestjs.io/) Testing Framework with a focus on simplicity and [Supertest](https://github.com/visionmedia/supertest) Super-agent driven library for testing node.js HTTP servers using a fluent API
+In this example we will use [Jest](https://jestjs.io/) Testing Framework with a focus on simplicity and [Supertest](https://github.com/visionmedia/supertest) Super-agent driven library for testing node.js HTTP servers using a fluent API.
 :::

 :::caution